• Skip to primary navigation

 2. When prompted, enter your Admin Password to open Command Prompt As Admin.

-3. On the Command Prompt window, type ipconfig /all and press the Enter key on the keyboard of your computer.
+3. On Command Prompt screen, type ipconfig /all and press the Enter key on the keyboard of your computer to run this command.

 IP Config All Command in Windows 10